cdelker/schemdraw/docs/usage/start.rst

 Reasons to use Matplotlib backend:

-    - To use complicated math formulas via Matplotlib's Mathtext.
-SVG backend only supports basic math symbols, superscripts, and subscripts
     - To customize the schematic after drawing it by using other Matplotlib functionality.
-    - To render in other, non-SVG, image formats
+    - To render directly in other, non-SVG, image formats

 Searchable SVGs
 ***************